 I did not fall for this trap.

 Not so now!
-When shopping for houses, I knew I couldn’t pay off a mortgage early if I was struggling just to keep up with normal minimum payments.
-And I knew that my lenders’ and realtor’s pay scaled with the purchase price of the home.
+When shopping for houses, I knew I couldn’t pay off a mortgage early if I was struggling just to keep up with a normal minimum monthly payment, let alone make an extra mortgage payment every month.
+And I knew that my lender’s and realtor’s pay scaled with the purchase price of the home.
 It was in their best interest to get me to spend as much money as possible.